Skip to main content

 A genocide created by gunpowder treason,

-an extinction over time that lacked humanity, let alone any logic or reason.
+an extinction over time that lacked humanity,

 From 18 million brave—